 “Most of our current clients are unable to refinance through other outlets and we are doing everything we can to help them,” Kandell said.
 “We are attempting to funnel through as many loans as we possibly can sometimes causing our pool of loans to be filled.”

 However, potential borrowers are never tied into doing a loan.
 LowVARates.com compensation on the loan does not change regardless of the costs or interest rates.
-This puts LowVARates.com in a great situation to advocate for borrowers to help every potential borrower get the best possible interest rate.
+This puts LowVARates.com in a great situation to strive to help every potential borrower get a low interest rate.

 “Potential borrowers should understand they still have control over what they want to do.”
 Kandell said.
 “When lenders come back and offer a different rate they have the right to take the current rate offered or wait the market out to see if the rates drop again.”